 Snails, which have crunchy shells made of calcium carbonate and protein, are another fantastic choice for tortoises that crave calcium.

 Egg shells are harder to come by, but tortoises eat them for their calcium content.
-Sometimes, when times are tough, mother tortoises will eat her eggs for the nutritional value.
+Sometimes, when times are tough, mother tortoises eat her eggs for their nutritional value.

 Tortoise Calcium Deficiency Symptoms